-Zardalu is also known as the love fruit, well, simply because its unique aroma, attractive light yellow colour and taste that is comparable to a slice of heaven is deemed as quite the aphrodisiac.
-Zardalu is found mainly in Bhagalpur and surrounding districts in Bihar.
+Zardalu is also known as the love fruit because of its enticing aroma, attractive light yellow colour and taste that is comparable to a slice of heaven.
+Zardalu is deemed as quite the aphrodisiac and is found mainly in Bhagalpur and surrounding districts in Bihar.
 Locals say that the climatic conditions (with temperature around 20 °C – 25 °C) and excellent loamy soil is well-suited for the cultivation of mangoes.
 Though mangoes are grown in over 11,900 hectares of land in Bhagalpur alone, only about 1,500 hectares of land is reserved for the cultivation of Zardalu mango.
-Annual production is said to be about 10,000 metric tons.
+Annual production is said to be about 10,000 metric tonnes.

 The local authorities and Government are working actively to promote this aromatic mango and increase its production.
 As the mango has a very thin skin, preservation and transportation is a matter of great concern.
 Like all agricultural crops, dependence on nature is very high and therefore, optimum temperature becomes imperative to maintain the light yellow pigmentation, flavour and time of ripening.
 Untimely rains other than the traditional mango showers (kalbaishakhi) can significantly reduce the size and weight of the mangoes.
 Storage facilities, processing units and marketing will help the farmers generate more revenue each year.

 This luscious Zardalu mango is now making its entry in international markets and building up a reputation for its remarkable taste, sweetness and fragrance.
 This delicious mango was awarded the Geographical Indication Tag (GI) in 2018.